 Curricula review time!

-: we're continuing with our tangrams- still a win!
+For Math: we're continuing with our tangrams- still a win!
 Singapore- still a win.
 Miquon- Sweet Pea is enjoying this a little less right now, although I'm not sure why.
 Some of it the way that they are introducing addition- sliding the blocks and then sliding numbers.
 We'll see.

 For Reading: I have to admit that we are in a McGuffey slump.
 We are doing the Ordinary Parent's Guide regularly, and while I can't say that Sweet Pea really LIKES it, it's short and effective.
 We are not using Hooked on Phonics any longer, unless I feel like Sweet Pea needs reinforcing or if she wants to read one of the stories.